International Catacomb Society Shohet Scholars Program Frequently Asked Questions (FAQ)

 Q. Am I taxed on the award amount?

 A. SSG awardees should be aware that grants are subject to US federal and state income taxes.
-According to current United States tax laws, yes, the Shohet Scholars grant is taxable income if paid to an individual.
-The ICS files with the US government each year the names of all Shohet Scholar grant recipients and the amount of each award.
-It is your responsibility also to report the Shohet Scholar income on your annual tax returns using one of the 1040 forms available at https://www.irs.gov/.
+According to current United States tax laws, the Shohet Scholars grant is taxable income if paid to an individual.
+In the 990-PF that the ICS files with the US government each year, the names of all Shohet Scholar grant recipients and the amount of each award is listed as a "direct charitable activity".
+The purpose of each award is described as "academic research".
+The ICS does not send out 1099s or any other filing documents to Shohet Scholar grantees.
+It is your responsibility to report the Shohet Scholar funds as income/payment on your annual USA tax returns forms available at https://www.irs.gov/.
 A number of past Shohet Scholar recipients have requested that grant funds be sent directly to their academic institution, in which case an individual is not taxed directly.
+This institution must have a domestic (USA) bank account into which the funds can be deposited): for tax purposes, ICS cannot disburse funding via check or electronic transfer to a foreign institution or banking account.
 Your personal accountant or workplace finance department will be able to explain in detail the option(s) best for you when filing a 1040 (Individual Income Tax Return), and whether or not you might qualify for any IRS Tax Benefits for Education.

 Q. How often can I apply for a SSG?